Satisfying Eats

 What I really like about making homemade jerky is that you can use what ingredients you have on hand.
 Here is a list of essential ingredients that you will need to make jerky:

 The Meat: Traditional jerky is made using flank steak.
 I personally prefer using thin strips of round steak.
 Some people choose to cut meat along the grain of the meat.
 I however like cutting my jerky against the grain and into thin strips to make it more tender to eat.
 Whatever meat you use, be sure it is extra lean and NO marbling!
 Deer meat would also be a great choice because of how lean it is.
+If you prefer cutting up your own meat, check out Our Top Pick for Meat Grinder here.

 The Acid: Surprisingly, the acid used in the marinade doesn’t have to be traditional soy sauce which we know contains wheat and soy.
 Other acids that can be used: